emberjs/rfcs/text/0481-component-templates-co-location.md

 structure of that collection will closely match what is proposed in this RFC.
 Ultimately, we expect there to be automatic migrators for these kinds of changes anyway, so the cost of the possible churn is contained.

-## Alternatives

-We can forgo the opportunity to address these problems as part of Octane, and instead land this proposal (or something like it) after the edition has shipped.
-That would come at a cost of addon authors not being able to adopt some of the Octane features until we find alternative solutions.

 ## Unresolved questions